dotnet/diagnostics/documentation/dotnet-monitor.md

 $ kubectl port-forward pods/dotnet-hello-world-dc6f67566-t2dzd 52323:52323 >/dev/null &
 ```

-Once we have started forwarding traffic from our local network to the desired pod, we can make our desired API call.
+Once you have started forwarding traffic from your local network to the desired pod, you can make your desired API call.
 As an example, you can run the following command:

 In PowerShell,